bodywork-ml/bodywork-docs/docs/index.md

 Before you start exploring what Bodywork can do for you, you will need:

 `Access to a Kubernetes Cluster`
-: Either locally using [minikube](https://minikube.sigs.k8s.io/docs/) or [Docker-for-desktop](https://www.docker.com/products/docker-desktop), or as a managed service from a cloud provider, such as [EKS on AWS](https://aws.amazon.com/eks) or [AKS on Azure](https://azure.microsoft.com/en-us/services/kubernetes-service/).
+: Either locally using [minikube](https://minikube.sigs.k8s.io/docs/), or as a managed service from a cloud provider, such as [EKS on AWS](https://aws.amazon.com/eks) or [AKS on Azure](https://azure.microsoft.com/en-us/services/kubernetes-service/).

 `A GitHub Account`
 : Currently, we only support public and private repositories hosted on [GitHub](https://github.com).
 Support for GitLab, BitBucket and Azure DevOps will come later in 2021.

-Familiarity with basic [Kubernetes concepts](https://kubernetes.io/docs/concepts/) and some exposure to the [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command-line tool will make life easier, but are not essential.
+If you are new to Kubernetes, then please take a look at our guide to [Getting Started with Kubernetes](kubernetes.md#getting-started-with-kubernetes).
+Familiarity with basic [Kubernetes concepts](https://kubernetes.io/docs/concepts/) and some exposure to the [Kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command-line tool makes life easier, but are not essential.

 If you would like to learn a bit more about Kubernetes, then we recommend the first two introductory sections of Marko Lukša's excellent book [Kubernetes in Action](https://www.manning.com/books/kubernetes-in-action?query=kubernetes), or the introductory article we wrote on [Deploying Python ML Models with Flask, Docker and Kubernetes](https://alexioannides.com/2019/01/10/deploying-python-ml-models-with-flask-docker-and-kubernetes/).

 If you need help with any of this, then please don't hesitate to [contact us](contact.md) and we'll do our best to get you up-and-running.
 Bodywork is brought to you by [Bodywork Machine Learning](https://www.bodyworkml.com).